Buievska/cosmozoo-portfolio/README.md

 ## 📄 About the Project

 This is a static website built to showcase CosmoZoo’s work, services, and visual style.
 It includes:

 - Portfolio of recent photo and video projects
-- Studio’s creative services
+- Studio`s creative services
 - Contact form for clients
 - Fully responsive design (desktop & tablet & mobile)
 - Optimized for performance and accessibility